shuvosb17/AWS-Cloud-Technical-Essentials/README.md

-# AWS-Cloud-Technical-Essentials
-# AWS-Cloud-Technical-Essentials A beginner-friendly guide to mastering AWS Cloud Technical Essentials.
-Learn core AWS concepts, compute services, storage options, databases, and identity &amp;amp; access management in one place.
+A beginner-friendly guide to mastering AWS Cloud Technical Essentials.
+Learn core AWS concepts, compute services, storage options, databases, and identity & access management in one place.